insooth/insooth.github.io/type-level-modelling-example.md

 };
 ```

-Unfortunately, such an interface contains a bug that violates +don't let the user to modify the data explicitly+ requirement.
+Unfortunately, such an interface contains a bug that violates *don't let the user to modify the data explicitly* requirement.
 We are able to do:

 ```c++
 A a;